M4Human: A Large-Scale Multimodal mmWave Radar Benchmark for Human Mesh Reconstruction: Introduction

-There is a growing interest in millimeter-wave (mmWave) radar-based human sensing, positioning it as a complement, or even an alternative to vision-based systems~\cite{zhang2023survey}.
-As a radio-frequency (RF) sensor, mmWave radar actively emits radio waves to sense human targets and analyzes the returned echoes to recover spatial information (range and angle)~\cite{rao2017introduction}.
-This sensing principle enables deployment in complex real-world conditions, with robustness to variable illumination and occlusion, while preserving user privacy and facilitating data distribution.
-Moreover, mmWave radar operates in a higher-frequency band (e.g., 77GHz), offering higher spatial resolution than other RF sensors (e.g., Wi-Fi), making it well-suited for HMR that demands fine-grained data.
+There is a growing interest in millimeter-wave (mmWave) radar-based human sensing, positioning it as a complement, or even an alternative to vision-based systems~\cite{zhang2023survey, ding2023hidden,zhang2025rf4d,zhou2026tent,zhou2024adapose}.
+As a radio-frequency (RF) sensor, mmWave radar actively emits radio waves to sense human targets and analyzes the returned echoes to recover spatial information, including range and angles~\cite{ding2022self, rao2017introduction, ding2023hidden}.
+This sensing mechanism enables trustworthy deployment in complex real-world environments, with robustness to poor illumination and occlusion, while preserving user privacy and facilitating data distribution.
+Moreover, mmWave radar operates in a higher-frequency band (e.g., 77GHz), offering higher spatial resolution than other RF sensors (e.g., Wi-Fi), making it well-suited for HMR that demands fine-grained observations.

-Despite these advantages, existing large-scale HMR datasets/benchmarks remain largely RGB image-centric, with mmWave-based approaches rarely explored.
+Despite these advantages, existing large-scale HMR datasets and benchmarks remain largely RGB image-centric, with mmWave-based approaches rarely explored.
 As summarized in Tab.~\ref{tab:Difference}, most existing mmWave radar-based human sensing datasets~\cite{an2021mars,an2022mri,yang2023mm,zhao2018rf,rahman2024mmvr,ho2024rt} are oriented for coarse-grained HPE and provide only sparse skeleton annotations.
 These labels are typically derived from RGB(D) cameras via existing pose estimators or multi-view optimization and thus inevitably noisy, introducing ground-truth (GT) bias that hinders high-fidelity sensing.
 Two RF-based HMR datasets have recently been released~\cite{xue2021mmmesh,chen2022mmbody}, but they remain limited in scale and focus primarily on simple, in-place daily activities, constraining their application to dynamic and diverse scenarios.
-In terms of the modality, most datasets rely on low-resolution Texas Instruments (TI) radars that output only very sparse radar point clouds (RPC)~\cite{fuhrmann1992cfar}, discarding much valuable signal information.
-While recent efforts~\cite{rahman2024mmvr,ho2024rt} have begun to explore raw radar tensors (RT) to preserve more contextual information, they remain centered on coarse-level HPE and do not support fine-grained HMR.
+In terms of the modality, most datasets rely on low-resolution radars that output only very sparse radar point clouds (RPC)~\cite{fuhrmann1992cfar}, discarding much valuable signal information.
+While recent efforts~\cite{rahman2024mmvr,ho2024rt,ding2024radarocc} have begun to explore raw radar tensors (RT) to preserve more contextual information, they remain centered on coarse-level HPE and do not support fine-grained HMR.

 To bridge this gap, we introduce \sysname, the largest-scale multimodal dataset that supports high-fidelity RF-based HMR.
 It comprises 999 sequences and 661K ($>$15h) synchronized samples across RGB and depth images plus multi-level radar data—raw tensors (RT) and point clouds (RPC)—captured by a high-resolution Vayyar mmWave radar tailored to human sensing. \sysname includes high-quality marker-based motion capture (MoCap) annotations to provide 3D HMR GT, along with an abundant set of meticulously designed daily, rehabilitation, and sports activities.
 To the best of our knowledge, \sysname is the first and largest benchmark (about $9\times$ larger than the prior largest mmBody~\cite{chen2022mmbody}) to enable mmWave tensor–based HMR across diverse, dynamic, and unconstrained indoor scenarios.
 Its key features and contributions are summarized as follows: